Roachim/PDFDownloader/Readme.md

 ## **WARNING**
-There may be complications when running this on a non-windows machine!!
+- There may be complications when running this on a non-windows machine!!
-Be aware!
-Be careful!
+- Also, do not stop it halfway!
+It will leave a process running in the background.
+If you are forced to stop the application, you must manually kill the process with task manager, or by restarting the computer.

 ### Things to add